 “Mail” travels at the speed of light these days.
 Nearly everyone in the developed world has a phone in their pocket.
-But in many ways, business communication is more awkward and less efficient than it was a couple of decades ago… especially in corporate America.
+But in many ways, business communication is more awkward and less efficient today, than it was a couple of decades ago… especially in corporate America.
 Long gone are the days when you could call just about any company, explain your quest to a member of the human race and be transferred to a real person who would at least pretend to be interested in what you had to say.

-It was always a major challenge for our ground crews to live up to the reputation bestowed on them by consistently winning “Pro Pilot Magazine’s” annual contest for the best service in the aviation industry… Each year during this hectic weekend, the divisional president, swapped his suit and tie for a lineman’s uniform in order to join the crew on the flight line.
+Back in the 80’s, I worked for the highest rated aircraft service company in the world, Combs Gates, Div. of Gates Learjet.
+Every Memorial Day weekend, the largest fleet of corporate jets in the world, descended on our facility (FBO) in Indianapolis IN.
+Throngs of corporate tycoons and A-list celebrities congregated for a weekend of festivities, culminating with the Indianapolis 500.
+It was always a major challenge for our ground crews to live up to the reputation bestowed on them by consistently winning “Pro Pilot Magazine’s” annual contest for the best service in the aviation industry… Each year during this hectic weekend, one of our most senior executives swapped his suit and tie for a lineman’s uniform, and joined the crew on the flight line.
 For the next 3 days, Thomas Winget, president of Combs Gates Indy, became Tom, the courtesy-bus driver and baggage handler.
 This was not a PR stunt.
 It was a sincere effort of a senior executive to stay connected to his customer base by working alongside his rank and file.
-It gave Tom a valuable, firsthand customer-perspective from hearing what they had to say on the ride to and from their hotels.
+This gave “Tom” a valuable, firsthand customer-perspective from hearing what they had to say on the ride to and from their hotels.

 To be fair, every business has periods of peak demand, when calls go in the queue or voicemail but let’s be honest.
 If a business does not post its physical address on its website and have live people answering its phone, it’s forgotten the purpose of being in business in the first place.
 After all, the goal of every business is (or should be) to connect with customers in a meaningful way.
 This means being there when THEY feel compelled to share relevant feedback.
-Some of that feedback can be humbling, but the brand that make that connection remain relevant.
+Some of that feedback can be humbling, but brands that make that connection remain relevant.
 The one who listens best, WINS.”